Home » Garden » 7 Best Deer Repellents for a Beautiful Flower Garden

-For a gardener or gardening enthusiast, there is nothing worse than planting a beautiful garden filled with flowers only to find the next morning they’ve been eaten to a nub.
+For a gardener or gardening enthusiast, there is nothing worse than planting a beautiful garden filled with flowers or vegetables only to find the next morning they’ve been eaten to a nub.

 Has this happened to you too?

-Today, I’m sharing my favorites that I use religiously all the time, plus a few others that I tried and found to be effective.
+Today, I’m sharing my favorite deer repellents that I use religiously all the time, plus a few others that I tried and found to be effective.

 I’m sharing my thoughts and views on each product so you can make the best choice as to what will work best for you in your gardens.